soundpress/RulesOfNYC/docs/c08/index.rst

 (a) The Commission may designate the cooperative association of any public wholesale market to issue temporary photo identification cards to persons required to have a photo identification card within such market.
 The duties of such designated cooperative association are to be performed pursuant to the provisions of the Code and this subchapter relating to such temporary photo identification cards and such terms and conditions as the Commission may impose.

-(b) Such temporary photo identification cards shall be valid for a period of one year but shall cease to be valid upon the issuance by the Commission of a permanent photo identification card or the occurrence of any of the events set forth in paragraphs (1), (2) or (3) of subdivision (b) of section 11-06 of this subchapter.
+(b) Such temporary photo identification cards shall be valid for a period of one year but shall cease to be valid upon the issuance by the Commission of a permanent photo identification card or the occurrence of any of the events set forth in paragraphs (1), (2) or (3) of subdivision (b) of 17 RCNY § 11-06.

 (c) The Commission may designate the cooperative association of any public wholesale market to issue visitor passes at the public wholesale market in which it operates.
 The duties of such designated cooperative association are to be performed pursuant to the provisions of the Code and this subchapter relating to such visitors passes and such terms and conditions as the Commission may impose.